ClayPakyOfficial/gdtf-importer/README.md

 - ``UPROPERTY()`` macros ending with a semicolon will make Doxygen unable to generate the documentation of the property
 - ``UCLASS()`` ``UENUM()`` ``USTRUCT()`` ``GENERATED_BODY()`` macros sould **NEVER** end with a semicolon
 - To avoid Doxygen code parsing problems (``warning: Found ';' while parsing initializer list! (doxygen could be confused by a macro call without semicolon)``).
 Nested Unreal macros calls like ``UCLASS(ClassGroup = (DMX), Meta = (BlueprintSpawnableComponent))`` needs to be excluded of Doxygen parsing with ``/// \ cond NOT_DOXYGEN`` / ``/// \ endcond`` (without space after backslash)
+- To edit a .cpp/.h name o change the path of a file, you have to: Close UE4 and VS; Delete/Move the header and source to Private/Public setup you want; Delete .vs, Intermediate, Binaries, Saved and DerivedDataCache folders in the File Explorer; Right-Click .uproject file and hit regenerate VS project files; Open .sln and build solution.
+NOTE: It will take ages to fully rebuild the solution.
+SOURCE: https://www.reddit.com/r/unrealengine/comments/gbggsn/is_there_a_way_to_set_c_classes_as_public_or/

 ## Generate the docs
 ***Requires [Doxygen](https://www.doxygen.nl/download.html#srcbin) and [Graphviz](https://graphviz.org/download/#executable-packages) installed***